A Guide To Chachapoyas

 Many hundreds of those funerary places have been discovered and are well worth a visit.
 But to access their remote locations always entails a hike of some sort.
-The sarcophagi at Karajia, adorned with trophy heads, are a 45-minute walk from the village of Cruz Pata; to visit the miniature houses of Revash necessitates following a path uphill for two to three hours; Pueblo de los Muertos (Village of the Dead) is found at the end of an 18 km (11 mile) trail.
+The sarcophagi at Karajia, adorned with trophy heads, are a 45-minute walk from the village of Cruz Pata; to visit the miniature houses of Revash necessitates following a path uphill for 1.5km (1 mile); Pueblo de los Muertos (Village of the Dead) is found at the end of an 18 km (11 mile) trail.

-More strenuous still is the trek to Lake of the Condors, which takes a minimum of three days, taking in fabulous cloud forest scenery and fascinating archeology.
+More strenuous still is the trek to Lake of the Condors, which takes a minimum of three days, taking in fabulous cloud forest scenery and fascinating archaeology.

 But if you are not a hiker, then don't worry: the excellent Leymebamba Museum contains a unique collection of some 220 mummified Chachapoya and many exotic objects, found in tombs at the aforementioned Lake of the Condors, which help to reconstruct the intricate world of this lost civilization ... without the need to break sweat!

-Spot the Marvelous Spatuletail, one of the world's most spectacular hummingbirds, and rare mountain toucans, quetzals and condors flying over cloud forests in the Atuen valley.
+Spot the Marvellous Spatuletail, one of the world's most spectacular hummingbirds, and rare mountain toucans, quetzals and condors flying over cloud forests in the Atuen valley.